Let's detox in the monastery – Detoxify the body with TEM

 Beneficial for my strained by the walk legs were cooling mud wraps.
 This one was for my knees.

-That belongs in the suitcase
+This belongs in the suitcase for detox in the monastery

 If you purchase via a link marked *, we receive a commission, which we use to run this blog.